-Actuator Output #1 (Terminal Block # 19 and #20)
+Analog Output #3 (Terminal Block # 19 and #20)

-The actuator output can be set for either forward- or reverse-acting actuators in the Software Configure Menu.
+This analog output is configured for the actuator output.
+It can be set for either forward- or reverse-acting actuators in the Software Configure Menu.
 The hardware configuration (jumper configuration) for the actuator output can either be 0-200 mA (for 20-160 mA actuators) or 0-20 mA (for 4-20 mA actuators).
-See the hardware manual (02758) for more details about the hardware jumpers.
+See the hardware manual (02877) for more details about the hardware jumpers.
 The actuator terminal shaft position is proportional to the actuator output signal.
-The actuator output is compatible with most Woodward Governor actuators (hydraulic and electric) that accept 20-160 mA or 4-20 mA.
+The actuator output is compatible with most Woodward actuators (hydraulic and electric) that accept 20-160 mA or 4-20 mA.
 See Chapter 3, Function Operation, for more information.

-Actuator Output #2 (Terminal Block # 21 and #22)
+Analog Output #4 (Terminal Block # 21 and #22)